KoslickiLab/prokrustean/README.md

 ## BWT Construction
 ### optimalBWT
 We recommend [optimalBWT](https://github.com/davidecenzato/optimalBWT) for generating an input file.
-Note, some mac-based compiler fails install optimalBWT.
-Then we recommend using grlBWT in the section later.
+Note, some mac-based compiler fails at installing optimalBWT.
+Then using the grlBWT at the next section is recommended.
 ```
 git clone https://github.com/davidecenzato/optimalBWT.git
 cd optimalBWT